April 25, 2019

 The IELTS exam has two categoriesAcademic & General Training and depending upon your need; you should choose which exam to take.

-- IELTS – Academic: If you want to obtain a professional registration or enrol yourself in a college or university for undergraduate or postgraduate education, you should take the IELTS – Academic exam.
+- IELTS – Academic: If you want to obtain a professional registration or enroll yourself in a college or university for undergraduate or postgraduate education, you should take the IELTS – Academic exam.

 - IELTS – General Training: This test is for those people who wish to migrate to English – speaking countries for secondary or training programs, immigration purposes or to gain work experience.